lrspeiser/DensityDependentMetricModel/README.md

 #### SPARC gold‑sample panel (DGG vs GR vs observations)
 ![SPARC gold overlays panel](images/next_steps/enhanced_20250805_115400/sparc_panel_gold.png)

+Figure 3 | The universal gating function explains diverse rotation curve shapes across the SPARC galaxy sample.
+Observed rotation curves (black points; Lelli, McGaugh & Schombert 2016) for five representative galaxies are compared with predictions from baryons alone (blue) and the DGG model (red).
+The DGG fits, obtained by optimizing a single parameter ($a_0$) for each galaxy, successfully track the data, demonstrating the model's applicability across galaxies of varying mass and surface brightness.
+*   **Source Data:** Per-galaxy rotmod files are from the SPARC database.
+Fit results are available in `results/next_steps/enhanced_20250805_115400/sparc_a0_summary.csv`.

 Caption: Generalization test: the same gate form explains diverse rotation‑curve shapes.
 Titles show best‑fit $a_0$ and $\Delta\chi^2$ vs GR.
 A summary table of $\Delta\chi^2$ vs GR and an NFW yardstick (standard priors) is provided (see `model_comparison_bic.csv`); selection criteria appear in Methods.

 **RAR master panel** (optional ΛCDM band).